Guidelines for wearing the Maltese cross

 Often times seeing a religious icon, band logo or similar outward symbols can indicate a higher likelihood of a successful friendship or, at least, conversation.

-When someone looks at you and your activities they see that cross.
-They may not understand the history behind it, the tradition it represents or the importance of the symbol, but they know it means fire department.
-Now everything you do says to them “This is how firefighters are.”
-They've seen your cover and are making a judgment on not just about you, but about all of us who wear that cross.
+When someone looks at you and your activities, they see that cross.
+They may not understand the history behind it or the tradition it represents, but they know it means fire department.
+Now everything you do says to them, “This is how firefighters are.”
+They’ve seen your cover and are making a judgment on not just you, but on all of us who wear that cross.
 Who cares?

 I care.
 And so should you.